 In addition to writing and teaching, JM is also an artist and lifelong martial artist who uses both areas of passion to help support himself in ministry as well as to encourage and equip others who share an interest in either of those disciplines.
+You can find him actively engaging in discussions on numerous topics on Facebook as well as Instagram.

 My training story